lexibank/tlopo/out/vol1/chapter5.md

-Note also Sengseng (NNG) _e-suk_ 'digging stick' and East Fijian _oukit-a_ (V) 'root, dig up or loosen the ground with a stick ', both reflexes of POc _&ast;(su)suk-i_ 'pierce, prick, sew' ([Ch.4, §3.2.1](chapter4.md#s-3-2)); also the Polynesian reflexes of POc _&ast;kojom_ 'husking stick' which refer to 'digging stick' ([Ch.6, §5.5](chapter6.md#s-5-5)).
+Note also Sengseng (NNG) _e-suk_ 'digging stick' and East Fijian _oukit-a_ (V) 'root, dig up or loosen the ground with a stick ', both reflexes of POc _&ast;(su)suk-i_ 'pierce, prick, sew' (Ch.
+4, §3.2.1); also the Polynesian reflexes of POc _&ast;kojom_ 'husking stick' which refer to 'digging stick' (Ch.
+6, §5.5).

 <a id="p-125"></a>

 <a id="s-6"></a>

 ## 6. Fence

 Great damage can be done to gardens wherever there are bush pigs or wallabies.
 Although wallabies are not found in the Solomons or places east, wild pigs are found throughout virtually all of Melanesia.
 In these places, preparation of a garden usually includes construction of a strong fence.
-In addition to POc _&ast;baRa_ 'fence, wall, enclosure' (see [Ch.3, §3.6](chapter3.md#s-3-6)), a term which evidently encompasses all kinds of fences and walls, there are several terms which may apply more specifically to garden enclosures made of logs or stakes.
+In addition to POc _&ast;baRa_ 'fence, wall, enclosure' (see Ch.
+3, §3.6), a term which evidently encompasses all kinds of fences and walls, there are several terms which may apply more specifically to garden enclosures made of logs or stakes.

 <table>
 <tr>